onesys-onesign/invoicing-api/readme.aad.en.md

 - Example Value: "MCowBQYDK3VwAyEAvR97AJTKyGNAjOYROXGk+H367Ix1kOAMNKQwpTuvOfU="

 ##### Signature of Signatory Device Public Key
-- Description: Signature of the device's public key (similarly to the device's enrollment).
+- Description: Signature that was received on registering the device.
 - Example Value: "E473489D6964B4D1A76811BC3A634070D64FD15830254011B9B95790118B3CCCB3BC6F789A384F2EFF1DA300C85A543A3B64EB920680BD8A70347ACD89E0C342"